kugaevsky/jquery-phoenix/README.md

 # Phoenix [![Code Climate](https://codeclimate.com/github/kugaevsky/jquery-phoenix.png)](https://codeclimate.com/github/kugaevsky/jquery-phoenix) [![endorse](https://api.coderwall.com/kugaevsky/endorsecount.png)](https://coderwall.com/kugaevsky)

-#### jQuery plugin to save form fields values to Local Storage via HMTL5 Web Storage API
+#### jQuery plugin that saves form state to Local Storage via HMTL5 Web Storage APIs

 Lost connections, crashed browsers, broken validations – all these shit loose forms data you've filled in with love and care.

+Phoenix is a jQuery plugin that saves data entered inside form fields locally and restores it in case the browser crashes or the page is refreshed accidentally.

 **[Phoenix](https://github.com/kugaevsky/jquery-phoenix/)** keeps
 bad things away from your forms.
 It is very tiny – 3Kb (1Kb gziped), but powerful.
 Phoenix saves form fields values, checkboxes and radio button states to your browser Local Storage using HTML5 Web Storage API.

+If at any point the Internet connection goes offline, the browser crashes, the page is refreshed or the form doesn't validate, the user filling in the form can restore the form to his last version instead of re-filling all the form fields again.

 Enough words!
 Take a look at